Every Cuisine boasts a hot condiment. And Harissa, our Moroccan rock star condiment, is prominently displayed.

 This condiment is the classical accompaniment to couscous, and is also delicious with fried fish and grilled chicken.
 Dilute it with a little water and lemon juice, and you get a superb marinade for beef, fish or chicken, even vegetables.
 (In a marinade form, it is called chermoula).

-- 1 large bunch cilantro, tough stems cut off (1 cup tightly packed leaves)
+- 1 large bunch cilantro, stems and leaves

 - 1 head garlic, cloves separated and peeled